Electa-Git/StochasticPowerModels.jl/README.md

 Note that development is ongoing, and changes can be breaking without notice.
 We plan to register the package once we feel comfortable with the state of the implementation.

-For additional background on the approach, please read our [PSCC paper](https://www.sciencedirect.com/science/article/pii/S0378779622006022).

 ## Core Problem Specification

 * Stochastic Optimal Power Flow (SOPF) for AC and AC/DC grids with RES